 - RCA is based on SPC information and is sometimes included in the product name or dose form.
-In some cases, the information can be found in different sections of the SPC, e.g. pharmacokinetics. - When no information about prolonged/modified/delayed release is found in the label, the 'Conventional' term is assigned. - The RCA 'Modified' should be used for pulsatile-release products but is sometimes used in SPCs for products that should have RCA as 'Prolonged' or 'Delayed'. - Only one RCA is assigned. - RCA selection and assignment is supported by EDQM Standard Terms guidance, both the RCA definitions and the connected RCA(s), when a product's dose form matches an EDQM PDF (process 'AS IS' is semi-automated: first mapping is performed manually and then incorporated into the Global PhPID knowledge base). - When no information about prolonged/modified/delayed release is found in the label, the 'Conventional' term is assigned.

-- Important element is the time it takes for the drug to become active in the body, which spans from the moment of injection, ingestion, or application until it starts to take effect.
+In some cases, the information can be found in different sections of the SPC, e.g. pharmacokinetics. - When no information about prolonged/modified/delayed release is found in the label, the 'Conventional' term is assigned. - The RCA 'Modified' should be used for pulsatile-release products but is sometimes used in SPCs for products that should have RCA as 'Prolonged' or 'Delayed'. - Only one RCA is assigned. - RCA selection and assignment is supported by EDQM Standard Terms guidance, both the RCA definitions and the connected RCA(s), when a product's dose form matches an EDQM PDF (process 'AS IS' is semi-automated: first mapping is performed manually and then incorporated into the Global PhPID knowledge base). - An important element is the time it takes for the drug to become active in the body, which spans from the moment of injection, ingestion, or application until it starts to take effect.
 This encompasses not just the release time but also scenarios like delayed, prolonged, or modified absorption - RCA 'Delayed/Prolonged/Modified' is assigned to medicinal products, irrespective of whether the modified effect is due to a special formulation design, manufacturing method, or variations in the active ingredient.
-In order to assign RCA 'Prolonged/Delayed/Modified', it is not required to identify an existing corresponding conventional product.
+To assign RCA 'Prolonged/Delayed/Modified', it is not required to identify an existing corresponding conventional product.
 It is sufficient if the product is described as extended, prolonged, depot, etc., in the SPC, or if it is indicated in the SPC/Martindale that the active ingredient variant is a long-acting version of a 'conventional' substance. - The RCA is assigned using a dedicated suite of business rules (RCA cannot be mapped to EDQM Standard Terms without applying dedicated harmonisation business rules\) when: - Dose forms can be expressed differently within different jurisdictions (either the naming or the definitions can differ), sometimes in a way that makes it difficult to assign RCA with consistency.